markedjs/marked/test/original/ordered_and_unordered_lists.md

 3. Three
 1. Four

-Ordered lists continue with initial number:
+Ordered lists start from initial zero:

-3. First
-4. Second:
-	* Fee
-	* Fie
-	* Foe
-5. Third
+0. Zero
+1. One